-Similarly, fire damage insurance claims can also be due to ashes being put in bins that are cleared out from fireplaces following the fire the night before or even the spread of fire from an adjoining building to your own building.
+Similarly, fire damage insurance claims can also be due to ashes being put in bins that are cleared out from fireplaces following the fire the night before, from the chimney or even the spread of fire from an adjoining building to your own building.
 Fire damage insurance claims can also occur arising from arson or malicious damage by intruders or vandals.

 Fire damage can spread to areas in your home that may not be immediately visible to you.
 Sometimes, smoke or soot can spread to areas in the house where the fire itself did not even reach.
 Electrical appliances are often vulnerable to breaking down when soot gets into them as it can become corrosive and cause major damage.
 Hence, professional cleaning would be crucial here to prevent any further damage.

 Efficient and Stress-Free Fire Damage Insurance Claims Consultation